 Formal education requirements

-Bachelor’s degree from an accredited college or university.
+Bachelor’s degree or higher from an accredited college or university.
 Candidates with degrees in related social fields such as psychology, mental health, or family counseling may have lower experience and clinical supervision requirements later in the process.

 Competency Training- Applicants must show that they have completed 350 hours of coursework covering nine areas of professional competence.
 They can apply college credits without time limit, but they must apply training hours performed within ten years of the date of application.
 The below-listed items describe the required competencies and training hours required for CAP certification.

 - Counseling requires 50 hours of coursework or equivalent

 - Clinical evaluation - 35 credit hours or equivalent